Axiomatic Characterization of PageRank: Preliminaries

 Many graph-theory concepts that we will use rely on the notion of a \emph{path}.
 A \emph{path} is a sequence of nodes $(v_1,\dots,v_k)$ with $k > 1$ such that every two consecutive nodes are connected by an edge.
 If for two nodes, $u,v$, there exist a path from $u$ to $v$, i.e., path $(v_1,\dots,v_k)$ in which $v_1=u$ and $v_k=v$, then $v$ is called a \emph{successor} of node $u$ and $u$ is a \emph{predecessor} of node $v$.
 The length of a shortest such path is called a \emph{distance} from $u$ to $v$, denoted by $dist_{u,v}(G)$.
 Node $v$ is a \emph{direct successor} of $u$ (and $u$ is a \emph{direct predecessor} of $v$) if this distance equals 1, i.e., if edge $(u,v)$ is in the graph.
 We denote the set of all successors of node $v$ by $S_v(G)$ and all direct successors of $v$ by $S^1_v(G)$.
-Analogously, we denote the set of all predecessors of node $v$ by $P_v(G)$ and all direct successors of $v$ by $P^1_v(G)$.
+Analogously, we denote the set of all predecessors of node $v$ by $P_v(G)$ and all direct predecessors of $v$ by $P^1_v(G)$.
 Note that a node may be its own successor or predecessor.
-Finally, a \emph{cycle} is a path on which all nodes are distinct and such that there exists an edge from $v_k$ to $v_1$ in the graph.
+Finally, a \emph{cycle} is a path, $(v_1,\dots,v_k)$, on which all nodes are distinct and such that there exists an edge from $v_k$ to $v_1$ in the graph.

 We have discussed so far how to model the structure of connections of the World Wide Web using graphs.
 PageRank, however, is based not only on the topology of the World Wide Web, but also takes into account a basic exogenously given importance of each page.
 As argued by \citet{Page:etal:1999}, this importance can be used to personalize the measure for a specific user, for example by assuming the importance is non-zero only for a browser homepage or user's bookmarks.
 Also, it can model how well a page fits into a given topic~\cite{Haveliwala:2002} or the fact that a page is trusted~\cite{Gyongyi:etal:2004}.
 If no such information about the importance is available, it can be assumed that the importance of all pages are equal.
-To include the basic importance of each page in our model, we will consider graphs with a \emph{node weight function} and call them \emph{(node) weighted graphs}.
-Formally, a \emph{weighted graph} is a pair $(G,\bs)$, where $G$ is a graph and $\bs$ is a \emph{node weight function} that maps a node to a non-negative real number.
+To include the basic importance of each page in our model, we will assume node have weights.
+Formally, a \emph{graph with node weights} is a pair $(G,\bs)$, where $G$ is a graph and $\bs$ is a \emph{node weight function} that maps a node to a non-negative real number.
 Hence, the weight of a node $v$ is denoted by $\bs(v)$.
 We will also use $\bs(G)$ to denote the sum of weights of all nodes in graph $G$.